abdulkadireyigul/fastcore/README.md

 ## Module Documentation

-Each submodule includes a detailed README in its folder:
+Each submodule includes a detailed README in its folder.
+See these for features, limitations, and usage examples:

-- `fastcore/config/README.md`
+- `fastcore/config/README.md` — Settings and environment management
-- `fastcore/logging/README.md`
+- `fastcore/logging/README.md` — Logging setup and customization
-- `fastcore/schemas/README.md`
+- `fastcore/schemas/README.md` — API response and metadata schemas
-- `fastcore/errors/README.md`
+- `fastcore/errors/README.md` — Exception types and error handling
-- `fastcore/cache/README.md`
+- `fastcore/cache/README.md` — Async cache and decorators
-- `fastcore/db/README.md`
+- `fastcore/db/README.md` — Database integration and repository pattern
-- `fastcore/security/README.md`
+- `fastcore/security/README.md` — JWT, password, and user authentication
-- `fastcore/middleware/README.md`
+- `fastcore/middleware/README.md` — CORS and rate limiting middleware
-- `fastcore/monitoring/README.md`
+- `fastcore/monitoring/README.md` — Health checks and metrics
-- `fastcore/factory/README.md`
+- `fastcore/factory/README.md` — Application factory and setup

+## Limitations

+- Only password-based JWT authentication is included by default (no OAuth2/social login/multi-factor/RBAC)
+- No request timing or request ID middleware by default
+- Envelope structure for API responses is fixed; customization requires subclassing
+- Only basic metadata (timestamp, version, pagination) is included by default
+- No built-in support for localization or advanced OpenAPI customization
+- No dynamic reconfiguration or hot-reloading of modules at runtime

 ## Versioning